sp2ong/HBMonv2/sysinfo/Readme.txt

    cd /opt/HBMonv2/sysinfo
    ./rrd-db.sh

 Edit file

+  /opt/HBMonv2/sysinfo/cpu.sh

+Setup in WEB_PATH path to your web server html directory for example /var/www/html or /var/www/html/hbmon where is located your html files of HBMon

+Edit file

   /opt/HBMonv2/sysinfo/graph.sh

+Setup in WEB_PATH path to your web server html directory for example /var/www/html or /var/www/html/hbmon where is located your html files of HBMon

 Setup temperature depend of your computer
 On raspberry pi or PC you can use sensors package to get temperature CPU